patrickmason73/League-of-lore/README.md

 - Go to the config/environments/development.rb file
 - Under the 'config.action_mailer.smtp_settings'
-- Change the 'user_name' and 'password' variables to your email username and your app password (This is not encrypted or safe, just for development purposes)
+- Change the 'user_name' and 'password' variables to your email username and your app password (This is not encrypted or safe, just for development purposes.
+Also you may need to generate your app password and this can be done in your Google account under the 'Security' tab, there is a section called 'App Passwords', there you can generate your password.)
-- If your email doesn't have the gmail.com domain, you will need to edit the other variables to match your domain settings
+- If your email doesn't have the gmail.com domain, you will need to edit the other smtp_settings variables to match your domain settings
 - Navigate to the app/mailers/user_mailer.rb file
 - Change the 'default from:' email to your email address